 153. The development work for phase 2 of WLTP was initiated in January 2016.
-A number of task forces were established in order to develop test procedures that are not covered by phase 1b, and to address the remaining issues from phase1b GTR.
-The WLTP IWG decided to divide the phase 2 into two periods which are phase2a and phase2b.
+A number of task forces were established in order to develop test procedures that were not covered by phase 1b and to address the remaining issues from phase1b GTR.
+The IWG on WLTP decided to divide phase 2 into two phases (phase 2a and phase 2b).

+WEIT IN Gleading team

 Chair Technical Secretary

 Stephan Redmann - BMVI (Germany) Noriyuki Ichikawa - OICA/Toyota

 Co-Chair Co-Technical Secretary

+Deimler Versene Marleys Devenue an